 - Bungalow – The Bungalow is also called Model C or Cottage A. This house is located at 1835 South Layton Boulevard.
-This house was resurfaced with precast stone veneer, so the exterior of this home is not the original exterior.
+This house was resurfaced with precast stone veneer, so the exterior of this home is not the original.

-All of the homes you can see from the outside but not all the homes have been restored.
-If you want to see some of the insides of the homes and learn a bit more about these homes you will need to take a tour.
+You can see all the homes from the outside, but not all the homes have been restored.
+If you want to see some of the insides of the homes and learn a bit more about these homes, you will need to take a tour.

-To take the tour of the American System-Built homes you need to go to 2714 West Burnham Street.
+To tour the American System-Built homes, you need to go to 2714 West Burnham Street.
 This is the place where the tours will start.

 Here is some information on the tours:

 - Tours are usually on the weekends.
-Friday, Saturday and Sunday.
-There are some tours also on Thursday, but for any Thursday tours, a reservation is required.
+Friday, Saturday, and Sunday.
+There are also some tours on Thursday, but a reservation is required for any Thursday tours.